 What is the purpose of this alert?

-What are the potential effects of using xylazine in combination with opioids?
+What are the potential effects of using etonitazene?

 Advice to reduce potential harms:

-- Use at a supervised consumption site or overdose prevention site.
-Here is a list of sites that offer supervised consumption in Toronto.
+- Use at a supervised consumption site.
+Here is a list of sites that offer supervised consumption in Toronto and an interactive map of sites that offer supervised consumption across Canada.

 - Do a small test dose first.